jina-ai/finetuner/docs/get-started/onnx/index.md

 neural network architectures.
 You can find out more in the [ONNX webpage](https://onnx.ai/).

-After converting a trained model to the ONNX format, you can use the [ONNX encoder](https://hub.jina.ai/executor/2cuinbko) from Jina Hub to deploy your `embedding model`.
-The encoder simply loads your embedding model in ONNX format and uses the ONNX runtime for inference.
-The document tensors are fed to the ONNX model as input and the output NumPy vectors are assigned to the documents as embeddings.
+After converting a trained model to the ONNX format, you can use the [ONNXEncoder](https://hub.jina.ai/executor/2cuinbko) from Jina Hub to deploy your {term}`embedding model`.
+The encoder simply loads your {term}`embedding model` in ONNX format and uses the ONNX runtime for inference.
+The `Document` tensors are fed to the ONNX model as input and the output NumPy vectors are assigned to the `Document` as embeddings.

-The ONNX encoder takes care of the embedding part and the only thing left is to add a custom `Executor` for pre-processing in case there is the need for one.
+The `ONNXEncoder` takes care of the embedding part and the only thing left is to add a custom `Executor` for pre-processing in case there is the need for one.
 Additionally, you gain a boost in efficiency, since the conversion to ONNX already optimizes the model based on the platform/hardware device.